cronvel/terminal-kit/doc/textbuffer.md

 * n `integer` (optional, default: 1) the number of chars to delete

 It deletes *n* characters **backward** starting from the current cursor position.
+This is the action usually bound to the *backspace* key.